physta/beautiful-jekyll/kinetic_collective.md

 <center>&ell;<sup>2</sup> = (&Sigma; - 1)&ell;<sup>2</sup><sub>K</sub> + &Sigma;&ell;<sup>2</sup><sub>C</sub> .
 (4)</center>

 This generalization of the Guyer and Krumhansel equation done in the KCM framework leads to the so-called hydrodynamic KCM equation (Eq.3).
+This equation, together with suitable boundary conditions, can be implemented for finite elements simulations to study thermal properties in complex geometries (see [FINITE ELEMENTS](https://physta.github.io/finite_elements/)).